 Many people with mild irritable bowel syndrome (IBS) symptoms don't need any treatment.
-There are many different treatments that may be tried for IBS.
-All will have an effect on some people, but none will help in every person with IBS.
 No treatment is likely to take away symptoms completely; however, treatment can often ease symptoms and improve your quality of life.

 What lifestyle changes can help?